The sooner hearing loss is treated, the better the outcome.

 Do you have any problems with dexterity?

-For individuals with dexterity issues (difficulty grasping small items or losing feeling in fingertips), it’s usually easier to avoid smaller devices.
+For individuals with dexterity issues (difficulty grasping small items or losing feeling in their fingertips), it’s usually easier to avoid smaller devices.
 Low profile In-the-Ear (ITE) devices or Behind-the-Ear (BTE) devices with earmolds might be suitable because they are the largest instruments and easiest to handle.
 Additionally, the batteries will be the largest—size 13 or 675— which will allow for simpler battery swaps.
 Automated features should also be considered to assist adjusting volume, changing between programs and using the telephone.
 You may also want to talk to your hearing care practitioner about the possibility of a remote control if the volume or program controls on your hearing aids are difficult to use.

 Are your activities limited?